nefste/app_pcap_to_dsm5_public/README.md

 ## Configuration Touchpoints

-- `fasl_config.json`: Central definitions for FASL weights, membership functions, thresholds, and DSM-style gate windows.
+- `app/fasl_config.json`: Central definitions for FASL weights, membership functions, thresholds, and DSM-style gate windows.
-- `.streamlit/config.toml`: Streamlit theme and layout options.
+- `app/.streamlit/config.toml`: Streamlit theme and layout options.
-- `.streamlit/secrets.toml`: Username/password pair for the lightweight login guard.
+- `app/.streamlit/secrets.toml`: Username/password pair for the lightweight login guard.
-- `metrics/metrics_catalog.xlsx`: Human-readable catalogue that maps engineered features to DSM-5 criteria and is rendered on the home page.
+- `app/metrics/metrics_catalog.xlsx`: Human-readable catalogue that maps engineered features to DSM-5 criteria and is rendered on the home page.

 ## Data Directories

-- `processed_parquet/`: On-demand storage for five-minute parquet partitions derived from uploaded PCAP/PCAPNG files.
+- `app/processed_parquet/`: On-demand storage for five-minute parquet partitions derived from uploaded PCAP/PCAPNG files.
-- `feature_cache/`: Daily metric caches that accelerate repeat visits by avoiding recomputation.
+- `app/feature_cache/`: Daily metric caches that accelerate repeat visits by avoiding recomputation.

 Both folders are created lazily by the application and can be cleared safely if you want to reset cached artefacts.

 ## Development Tips

 - Use the sample datasets referenced in the thesis to validate behaviour changes after adjusting thresholds.
-- When iterating on metric logic, disable caching via the in-app controls or clear `feature_cache/` to ensure fresh computations.
+- When iterating on metric logic, disable caching via the in-app controls or clear `app/feature_cache/` to ensure fresh computations.
-- Keep credentials out of version control; `.streamlit/secrets.toml` is ignored via `.gitignore` but review before publishing forks.
+- Keep credentials out of version control; `app/.streamlit/secrets.toml` is ignored via `app/.gitignore` but review before publishing forks.

 ## Safety Reminder